 - Improving the city’s riverside setting by creating a linear park alongside the river and creating undisturbed and improved wildlife areas with significant new vegetation planting for the benefit of wildlife.

 - Creation of two hectares of new high quality riverside habitat, new wetland areas and rewilding.
-This will help protect several threatened species through the removal of barriers and enhanced wildlife habitats.
+This will improve biodiversity of the internationally designated River Avon watercourses and help protect several threatened species through the removal of barriers and enhanced wildlife habitats.

-- Provision of new planting, including a significant number of new trees.
+- Provision of new planting, including 600 new trees.

 - Provision of outdoor education and training opportunities, to encourage more engagement, particularly from young people, in the river environment.